imnmo/PythonDataAnalysisBasics/README.md

 # Introduction

-This repository is road map for implementating all basic to advancd machine learning algorithms from scratch.
+This repository is road map for implementating all basic to advanced machine learning algorithms from scratch.

 # How to contribute